Adult & Pediatric Emergency Departments

-Designated Level I Trauma Center: The Stanford emergency department has been designated by the American College of Surgeons as a Level I Trauma Center.
-This is the highest possible designation and indicates that the Stanford has all the capabilities to handle any trauma patient, no matter how severely injured.
+The Stanford emergency department has been designated by the American College of Surgeons as a Level I Trauma Center.
+This is the highest possible designation, signifying Stanford can handle any trauma patient, no matter how severely injured.

-The Stanford emergency department is also an integral part of the Emergency Cardiac Care and Stroke services offered by Stanford Hospital.
+The Stanford emergency department is also an integral part of the ground-breaking Emergency Cardiac Care and Stroke services offered by Stanford Hospital.

 The Stanford Pediatric Emergency Department is committed to child-centered care that creates an atmosphere of comfort for our most vulnerable population.
 The Pediatric Emergency Department of Stanford Hospital also serves as the emergency treatment facility for Lucile Packard Children's Hospital Stanford.

 We offer comprehensive 24-hour emergency care that includes direct access to world-ranked pediatric specialists.
 Our new "ouchless" pediatric ED is separate from our adult ED and our physicians are also Stanford School of Medicine faculty, representing some of the most innovative minds, trained in leading-edge best practices.

 Santa Clara County has recognized Stanford’s pediatric emergency department as a comprehensive care center for its ability to handle a broad spectrum of medical emergencies in young patients.